Valentyna887Paul/Project-C12-Done/README.md

 # Project-C12-Done
-Bunny is controlled by mouse while there are fruits and leaves falling from to edge.
+Bunny is controlled by mouse while there are fruits and leaves falling from top edge.